 This list of 10 techniques to try with your camera will spark your creativity and explode your fun.
 Your camera handles exposure and focus so well, it's time to take more than your ordinary snapshots.

 Whether you're a beginner or a serious photo enthusiast, your camera is just waiting for you to use it with more creativity

 You can go beyond the basics of understanding of lighting, composition and exposure, you can expand your creativity with photography both in your camera and on your computer.

-One of the first creative photography techniques I had a lot of fun with when I was just beginning to experiment with photography-I was in high school-was multi-exposure.
+One of the first creative photography techniques I had a lot of fun with when I was just beginning to experiment with photography.
+I was in high school and got ideas for creativity from Popular Photography magazine.
+You can try multi-exposure photos either in your camera's menu or you can do it afterwards with software.
 Of course, it was more challenging back then because it involved film and darkroom techniques.

 Fortunately, you can easily do multiple exposures in the camera without any need for learning software.
 Just consult your camera manual for how.
-You can also take separate photos and combine the images later with software.
+You also have the option to take separate photos and combine the images later with software.

 This triple exposure photo of the 3 dogs was just my one dog photographed 3 times.
 It was easy to create it, once I learned the software.
 The composite photograph was created from the three separate photos of the same dog shown below.

 To accomplish the effect above, you must use a stable tripod to hold the camera in the exact same spot for every exposure.
 This will insure that the background area of the combined photos will be sharp.
 I also needed a couple of dog biscuits to bribe my dog to stay in each of the 3 locations.

 A shutter release or the camera's self-timer is also a great idea to make sure your camera doesn't move at all during the exposures.